Earth Notes: On PHEX Chelsea Plumbing and Heating Exhibition (2018)Updated 2022-10-15 08:33 GMT.

 It's not clear why this industry should be immune to that retail shake-up, right up until a Gas Safe or Part P or whatever has to get involved.

-Unlike a certain lager I didn't reach all parts: I missed the free stadium tour and whole chunks of the the venue, so more to look out for next year!
+Unlike a certain lager I did not reach all parts: I missed the free stadium tour and whole chunks of the the venue, so more to look out for next year!